loritheladybug7/SDEV140/README.md

 <h3>Challenges:</h3>
 This is my second program using tkinter, so there has been a huge learning curve.
-Creating the second window proved to be one of my biggest challenges.
+Creating the second window proved to be one of my biggest challenges, but I'm currently working on ironing out the input validation and error messages.
+If I have extra time, I also want to make the images more uniform in appearance but it isn't a high priority.

 <h3>How to Install and Run the Project:</h3>